 Laser-scanned architectural 3D models allow project managers, architects, and property owners to view up-to-date conditions, zoom in and check the quality of key infrastructures like utilities and HVAC, and create detailed measurements.
 This technology is used to collect, measure, and document reality as it is — truly the next best thing to being there.

 A 3D rendering walkthrough from a powerful laser scanning camera may be visually impactful, but is it really that accurate?

 The answer is an unequivocal yes!
-Leica Geosystems, a sister company to Multivista, has developed the professional-grade BLK3D imager that consistently produces measurements with an accuracy of +/- 1 mm.
+Leica Geosystems, a sister company to Multivista, has developed the professional-grade RTC360 3D laser scanner that consistently produces measurements with an accuracy of +/- 1 mm.

 The precision is such that decisions on measurements and designs can be performed with a high level of accuracy that ensures you get the right measurements the first time.
 Meanwhile, high-resolution imagery allows you to stage a 3D architectural walkthrough of the job site – a time-saving feature and valuable safety measure during COVID-19 upticks.

 The goal is to create a digital twin of the existing structure, so you can access information related to the distance, area, and volume of the space when you need it, from anywhere in the world.